 Jubilee Home is led by a wonderful staff who manage the day-to-day operations of the home.

-The Jubilee Home Board is comprised of seven individuals who come from a variety of backgrounds.
+The Jubilee Home Board of Directors is comprised of eight community members who come from a variety of backgrounds.
 The board provides direction and guidance for Jubilee Home.

 Jubilee Home Staff